mauriziocescon/ng-playground/readme.md

 - structural directives: likely replaced by `fragments`,
 - `Ng**Outlet` + `ng-container`: likely not needed anymore cause components are hostless,
 - `queries`: might not be needed anymore, but it's difficult to say because `ref` could be completely wrong.
 In general, it would be nice to better encapsulate the retrieval of data (`read` anything from `injector` tree),
-- `directives`: as for the previous point, no automatic access of directive instances applied to the same element (no injection: need to pass a ref as input),
+- `directives` encapsulation: as for the previous point, no way for a directive to inject other ones applied to the same element (in case, it should be an explicit operation with a ref passed as an input),
 - directives attached to the host (components): not possible anymore; there might be some cases where the concept of the host makes sense (debatable).